-DX researched the various systems on the market in 2007 and concluded that their objectives would best be met by investing in Roadnet routing and scheduling software from the team at 121 Systems.
+DX researched the various systems on the market in 2007 and concluded that their objectives would best be addressed by investing in routing and scheduling software from the team at 121 Systems.

-Refining the routes suggested by Roadnet was a challenge due to the number and complexity of factors affecting each delivery e.g. type of road, volume of traffic on the route, time of day, and shortest or fastest route journey.
+Refining the routes suggested by the solution was a challenge due to the number and complexity of factors affecting each delivery, e.g. type of road, the volume of traffic on the route, time of day, and shortest or fastest route journey.

 If fewer top priority items were booked in, low priority items might be included to make the journey worthwhile and fill the vehicle – thereby delivering an item faster than required.

 Dynamic routing reduced journeys from 800 to 740

 Investing in the system enabled the introduction of more efficient mechanisms for routing, which resulted in the average number of journeys per day, reducing from 800 to 740.

 8% reduction in mileage and fuel costs